abernicchia-heroku/heroku-postgres-aws-privatelink/README.md

 # How to create the sandbox environment
 1) Open a Terminal and log in via Heroku CLI.
 You must be logged in the Heroku CLI on the terminal used to execute the Terraform commands
 2) Fill in the **vars.template.tf_** variables file and rename it to **vars.tf** `$ mv vars.template.tf_ vars.tf`
-3) Execute `$ terraform apply` and type "yes" when asked to proceed with the infrastructure creation - the whole process will take about **20 minutes** to complete
+3) Execute `$ terraform apply` and type "yes" when prompted "Do you want to perform these actions?" to proceed with the infrastructure creation - the whole process will take about **20 minutes** to complete

 # How to destroy the sandbox environment
-1) Execute `$ terraform destroy` and type "yes" when asked to proceed with the infrastructure desctruction - the whole process will take about **30 seconds** to complete
+1) Execute `$ terraform destroy` and type "yes" when prompted "Do you want to perform these actions?" to proceed with the infrastructure desctruction - the whole process will take about **30 seconds** to complete

 # Created resources
 When the `$ Terraform apply` has been succesfully executed, the following resources are created: